ray-project/ray/src/ray/common/cgroup/README.md

   + Attempt id is a monotonically increasing integer, which is used to different executions for the same task and indicates their order
 - Otherwise they will be placed under default application cgroup, having their max consumption bound by `/sys/fs/cgroup/ray_node_<node_id>/application`

+TODO(hjiang): Add more details on attempt id.
+For example, whether it's raylet-wise or task-wise.

 #### Cgroup lifecycle

 A cgroup's lifecycle is bound by a task / actor attempt.